urosevic/head-footer-code/readme.txt

 Introduced restriction for non-privileged roles (eg. Editor and Author) to access HFC on pages, posts and custom CPTs.
 If you wish to allow them manage article-specific HFC, make sure you enable that at the bottom of the global plugin settings page.

 ## Changelog

+### 1.4.5 (2025-06-13)
+* Fix: Compatibility with Jetpack > Writing > Composing > Compose using shortcode to embed media from popular sites
+* Fix: Automatic conversion of false to array is deprecated in update.php
+* Test: WordPress 6.8.1, Twenty Twenty-Five 1.2, Jetpack 14.7

 ### 1.4.4 (2025-05-31)
 * Fix: Relaxed filtering to allow <link> preloadans security/privacy attributes.